colinbdclark/osc.js/README.md

 There are several other OSC libraries available for JavaScript.
 However, they all depend on Node.js-specific APIs.
 This means that they can't be run in a browser or on web-only platforms such as Chrome OS. osc.js uses only cross-platform APIs (`TypedArrays` and `DataView`), ensuring that it can run in any modern JavaScript environment.

+osc.js is fast, comprehensive, fully spec-compliant, tested, and provides a variety of optional transports for a wide variety of use cases.

 What Does it Do?
 ----------------